OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Virtualized Applications
 ========================

 * OpenNebula orchestrates **Virtual Machines**, but depending on the kind of workload you can use different types of hypervisors.
-OpenNebula can be deployed on top of your VMware vCentre infrastructure, but it can also manage KVM-based workloads as well as LXC **system containers** and lightweight Firecracker **microVMs** (especially convenient, for instance, to run application containers).
+OpenNebula can be deployed on top of your VMware vCenter infrastructure, but it can also manage KVM-based workloads as well as LXC **system containers** and lightweight Firecracker **microVMs** (especially convenient, for instance, to run application containers).

 * OpenNebula provides **multi-tenancy** by design, offering different types of interfaces for users depending on their roles within your organization or the level of expertise or functionality required.